GitMax42/website/speed/index.md

 ```

 #### 2. Transparent via Apache mod_rewrite
-This really smart way is based on [Content Negotiation](https://en.wikipedia.org/wiki/Content_negotiation)
+This smart way is based on [Content Negotiation](https://en.wikipedia.org/wiki/Content_negotiation)
-with the big advantage, that it can be used in parallel to the existing implementation.
-That means, you do not need to convert all your images at once, as this method is transparent for the client web-browser.
+with the big advantage, that you do not need to change anything inside your HTML/CSS.
+Furthermore, it can be used in parallel to the existing images on your site, because this method is transparent for the client (e.g. web-browser).

 The example below shows the relevant [Apache web-server](https://httpd.apache.org/) configuration for WebP on [wien52.at](https://wien52.at):

 ```apache